chchen123/pytpc/doc/prelimsLinux.rst

 .. code-block:: shell

    cd pytpc/tests
-   python3.6 test_evtdata.py
-   python3.6 test_gases.py
-   python3.6 test_grawdata.py
-   python3.6 test_hdfdata.py
-   python3.6 test_relativity.py
-   python3.6 test_simulation.py
-   python3.6 test_ukf.py
-   python3.6 test_utilities.py
+   python3.6 -m unittest discover

 6) Create a Config File
 -----------------------

 Create a config file for the analysis code.
-There is a template in the next section of this documentation, or use the one created for argon-40 which can be found `here <https://github.com/jbradt/ar40-aug15/blob/master/fitters/config_e15503b.yml>`__.
+There is an annotated template in the next section of this documentation.

 7) Set Up Energy Loss Data
 --------------------------
 Set up the energy loss info for the relevant nuclei.

 *Tested for Ubuntu 14.04 and 16.04.*